ctm/mb2-doc/src/series/2024/wsop-style.md

 More details will be available as the series approaches.
 With luck, everything will be finalized no later than May 10th.

-### All are welcome

-All events in this series are open to the public.
-Please spread the word.

 ## The Tournaments